cyriux/livingdocumentation-workshop/living-documentation-workshop/workshop-solutions/README.md

 # Fuel Card Integration

+Here are the main features of this module:

 ## Syncs daily
-Transaction data from the pump is automatically sent to Fleetio.
+Transaction data from the pump is automatically sent to Flottio.
 No more manual entry of fuel receipts or downloading and importing fuel transactions across systems.

 ## Fuel Card Transaction Monitoring
 Transaction data from the pump are verified automatically against various rules to detect potential frauds: gas leakage, transactions too far from the vehicle etc.

 ## Odometer readings
-When drivers enter mileage at the pump, Fleetio uses that information to trigger service reminders.
+When drivers enter mileage at the pump, Flottio uses that information to trigger service reminders.
 This time-saving approach helps you stay on top of maintenance and keeps your vehicles performing their best.

 ## Smart fuel management
 MPG and cost-per-mile are automatically calculated.
 Analyze your fuel spend from all angles - by vehicle, location, vehicle type, time frame.